quchen/amoeba/README.md

 Amœba is a program for setting up a decentralized network.
 The name comes from the hope that eventually, the network will be so robust that you can poke any of its parts without endangering its overall integrity.

 The current development stage is Alpha.
-The basic functionality is there, but it's far from being feature complete.
-It's fairly easy to start a network when you know how, however *no exceptions are caught*, so if there's an error the entire program crashes.